Tesla Charging Port Replacement: Complete DIY Guide (2026)

 - Locate the main electrical connector β this is the large multi-pin connector that carries both signal and power

-- Disconnect the charge port ECU connector (smaller connector)
+- Disconnect the charge port ECU connector (smaller connector, also has a latch)

-- If applicable, disconnect the manual release cable from the port assembly
+- Disconnect the manual release cable from the port assembly

 Step 5: Remove the Charge Port Assembly

-- Remove the mounting bolts securing the charge port carrier to the body (typically 3β4 bolts, 10mm)
+- Remove the mounting bolts securing the charge port carrier to the body (typically 3β4 bolts, 10mm socket)

 - Carefully slide the assembly out through the body opening